aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

    regardless of whether stack deletion will succeed or fail but may hinder snapshot re-generation by subsequent CDK contributors.
 For this reason, it may be helpful to exclude VPC specification from the endpoint integration test at this time.
+1. This RFC proposes a new [`ContainerImage` API](#container-image) for the SageMaker module which closely resembles the same-named API from the ECS module.
+The primary difference between the two is that the ECS module's API `bind`s on an ECS `TaskDefinition` whereas this new SageMaker module's API `bind`s on a SageMaker `Model`.
+There may be an opportunity to unify these APIs in the future assuming that `bind`ing to a common type would sufficient for both use-cases (e.g., `IGrantable`).

 [lambda-eni-issue]: https://github.com/aws/aws-cdk/issues/12827
 [eks-eni-issue]: https://github.com/aws/aws-cdk/issues/9970